-Contractual scenario - scenario based on the expectation of maturity of all

-- Going concern scenario based on the expectation of both contractual cash flows and cash flows from collateral recovery; - ► Gone concern the worst scenario based on the expectation of both contractual cash flows and cash flow from collateral recovery.
-Compared to the Going concern scenario, the Group expects lower cash flow values.
+- Contractual scenario scenario based on the expectation of maturity of all contractual cash flows on time and in full amount - Going concern scenario based on the expectation of both contractual cash flows and cash flows from collateral recovery - Gone concern the worst scenario based on the expectation of both contractual cash flows and cash flow from collateral recovery.
+Compared to the Going concern scenario, the Group expects lower cash flow values ii.
+Portfolio calculation: